|logic||category theory||type theory|

 |synthetic mathematics||domain specific embedded programming language|

-Following (Moggi91, Benton-Bierman-de Paiva 95, Kobayashi 97) modal type theory is specifically understood as being a type theory equipped with a monad on its type system, representing the intended modality.
-Since monads in computer science embody a notion of computation, some authors also speak also of computational type theory here (Benton-Bierman-de Paiva 95, Fairtlough-Mendler 02).
+Following (Moggi91, Benton-Bierman-de Paiva 95, Kobayashi 97) modal type theory is specifically understood as being a type theory equipped with (co-)monads on its type system, representing the intended modalities.
+Since monads in computer science embody a notion of computation, some authors also speak of computational type theory here (Benton-Bierman-de Paiva 95, Fairtlough-Mendler 02).

 The starting point for Moggi’s work is an explicit semantic distinction between computations and values.
 If is an object which interprets the values of a particular type, then is the object which models computation of that type .
 For a wide variety of notions of computation, the unary operator turns out to have the categorical structure of a strong monad on an underlying cartesian closed category of values.
 On a purely intuitive level and particularly if one thinks about non-termination, there is certainly something appealing about the idea that a computation of type represents the possibility of a value of type .

 When the underlying type theory is homotopy type theory these modalities are a “higher” generalization of traditional modalities, with “higher” in the sense of higher category theory: they have categorical semantics in (∞,1)-categories given by (∞,1)-monads.
-See (Shulman 12) for remarks on such higher modalities.
+See (Shulman 12, HoTTBook, section 7.7) for definition of such higher modalities, and see at reflective subuniverse.

 See for instance (Benton-Bierman-de Paiva, section 3.2), (Kobayashi), (Gabbay-Nanevski, section 8), (Gaubault-Larrecq, Goubault, section 5.1), (Park-Harper, section 2.6), (Shulman) as examples of the first, and (Moggi, def.
 4.7), (Awodey-Birkedal, section 4.2) as examples of the second.